- Slim and lightweight

 2. Which other brushes should I consider?

 In many respects there is little need to consider alternatives.
 The FW-917 Fairywill offers higher end features at a fantastic price.

 For a full comparison of buying options, see our post comparing the best electric toothbrushes.

 3. Where is the best place to buy the Fairywill FW-917?

 Amazon is the only outlet through which you can purchase this sonic electric toothbrush at the time of writing.

-Exclusively sold through the online retailer it is manufactured in China, but is available for dispatch from the UK for delivery as soon as next day from date of order.
+Exclusively sold through the online retailer it is manufactured in China but is available for dispatch from the UK for delivery as soon as next day from the date of order.